Reduce Bicycle Accidents In Florida

 A new bill in Florida is moving forward with the hopes to keep bike riders and motorcyclists safer on Florida roads.
 The bill will require cars to keep a 3-foot distance when passing a bicycle on the road.
 That includes any attachment or part of a vehicle, such as a trailer or side mirror.
 The legislation also makes it a misdemeanor to taunt, harass, or throw anything at someone riding a bicycle.

 In November of 2014, the Florida town of Lauderdale received a $100,000 grant from the Florida Department of Transportation and the University of South Florida Center for Urban Transportation.
 The grant was used by the city to pay officers overtime for implementing a pedestrian and bicycle safety program.
 Similar programs have been introduced by the Sheriff’s Office in cities such as Pompano Beach, Dania Beach and West Park, as well as by Coral Springs.
+For more help contact our bicycle accident lawyer in Fort Lauderdale at The Law office of Wolf & Pravato.

 Some Florida Bike Accident Statistics